nomadyus/wallab/README.md

 The BFF layer is an express App and can be easiliy started with the command `npm start`.

 ### API
-Just like the BFF layer the API portion of the system is an express App and can be easiliy started with the command `npm start`.
+Just like the BFF layer the API portion of the system is an express App and can be easily started with the command `npm start`.

 ****